civicrm/civicrm-user-guide/docs/initial-set-up/customizing-the-user-interface.md

 When an activity is created, CiviCRM sends notifications to all activity assignees by default.
 You can disable this feature by deselecting the checkbox **Notify Activity Assignees** in **Administer > Customize Data and Screens > Display Preferences**.
-You can also block certain activity types from sending emails to activity assignees by selecting them in **Blocked Activity Types** field.
+You can also selectively disable email notifications for specific activity types by selecting them in the field below.

 ![Display Preferences Disabling Activity Assignee Notifications](../img/activity_notif_setting.png)